bandono/kobo-annot-import/README.md

 With [Kobo e-Reader](https://en.wikipedia.org/wiki/Kobo_eReader) we can highlight [EPUB](https://en.wikipedia.org/wiki/EPUB) book as annotation that will be kept in the reader storage as XML files.
-Each annotation will have UUID assigned to it.
-One XML file will contain multiple UUIDs for the annotated parts of the EPUB book.

-This Python script uses combination of `find`,`rsync`, and `grep` to extract the annotations and save them as individual [Markdown](https://en.wikipedia.org/wiki/Markdown) file using the UUID for naming.
+This Python script uses combination of `find`,`rsync`, and `grep` to extract the annotations and save them as individual [Markdown](https://en.wikipedia.org/wiki/Markdown) file using the annotation text (in my case as sort of title) for naming.

 I'm using Mac OSX so, plugging my [Kobo Clara HD](https://gl.kobobooks.com/products/kobo-clara-hd) will mount it to `/Volumes/KOBOeReader`.
 I use one line where: